 With a smartphone, laptop, or other wireless device, connect to the BlinkX wireless network 'BlinkX_XXXX', where 'XXXX' is the MAC address of BlinkX.
 If prompted for a password, the default password to connect is:

 Open any web browser, such as Chrome or Safari, and navigate to

 http://192.168.1.1 in the search bar.
 You will be presented with the following interface.

 Modify a schedule to suit your capture requirements.
+Each of the schedules can be hidden/revealed by clicking on the drawer.
 In this example, we will create a schedule to take an image every 5 minutes, Monday through Friday, 8am till 5pm.

 To create the schedule, complete the following: